OpenFlutter/tobias/README.md

 ## Upgrade to 1.0.0

 There's no need to override `AppDelegate` since `tobais 1.0.0`.
-If you have did thad before, please remove the following code in your `AppDelegate`:
+If you have did that before, please remove the following code in your `AppDelegate`:

 ```objective-c